-There is a city in Colorado today called Centennial, but this is not the place the novel was based on; rather, the Arapahoe County locale is fairly new and took its name from the novel.
-Instead, Michener placed his Centennial in northern Colorado, mostly based on Greeley.
+There is a city in Colorado today called Centennial, but this is not the place the novel was based on; rather, the Arapahoe County locale was only incorporated in 2001.
+Michener placed his Centennial in northern Colorado, mostly based on Greeley.
 Many of the events depicted in the story, however, were inspired by true events in Colorado’s history.

 The early portions of the novel look at the geological and natural formation of what would be Colorado.
 You can learn more about this topic by visiting the Colorado Geological Survey.